- A compromised Microsoft Teams account at a partner organization fooled users at a global financial institution into sharing insider information.

 Because Teams is used in a variety of organizations that host scores of sensitive information, there is vast opportunity for data exfiltration.
 Microsoft announced that 91 of the Fortune’s 100 companies use Teams, including major pharmaceutical companies like Pfizer and a number of financial institutions.
 This type of attack would cause significant damage.

-This attack demonstrates that hackers are beginning to understand and better utilizing Teams as a potential attack vector.
+This attack demonstrates that hackers are beginning to understand and better utilize Teams as a potential attack vector.
 If Teams campaigns follow the trajectory of Slack-based attacks, we foresee large-scale Teams-based campaigns in 2021.